maxtuzz/spring-kafka-example/README.md

     \ -e KAFKA_SERVERS="whatever1,whatever2"
     \ -e CONSUMER_TOPIC="whatever"
     \ -e PRODUCER_TOPIC="whatever"
+    \ -e MESSAGE_COUNT="100000"
     \ asb-spring-kafka
 ```

+### Configuration
+##### Default values can be overwritten using the following environmental variables:
+`KAFKA_SERVERS`

+Comma separated list of Kafka servers.
+Default: localhost

+`CONSUMER_TOPIC`

+Topic you want to consume.
+Default: testTopic2

+`PRODUCER_TOPIC`

+Topic you want to produce message for.
+Default: testTopic

+`MESSAGE_COUNT`

+For producer.
+How many JSON messages you want to to test.

 ### Test Consumer
 Set `CONSUMER_TOPIC` to whatever topic you want to subscribe to.
 The listener will pick and print all message values to sysout.